 Template examples

-Stylelint config template
+Stylelint configuration template

 Preconfigured setup for style linting.